sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  # FMEA: Failure Mode and Effects Analysis

+ Is one of the earliest approach to a systematic realiability analysis.

  FMEA is a methodology and a structured systematic approach that aims to predict, anticipate and asses the possible failures of a system in its design phase, by means of identifying all possible failure causes and its effects in the system design, manufacture, production or operation.

  FMEA studies are very interesting due the advantage of identifing and preventing a failure early in the development or in the life of a product.
 As the discovering and solving failures in later stages of a system development increase significantly the cost of solving them.

+ The leading standards for FMEA are the IEC 60812 and MIL 1629

 Steps on FMEA: